learn-co-students/SENG-LIVE-101121/phase-4/03-client-server-comm-2/marketplace/README.md

 We will handle authorization in upcoming lessons

 1. What HTTP verb will be used?
-'PATCH'
-2. What will the path look like? 'items/:id'
+2. What will the path look like?
-3. What controller and action will handle the request? update action itemscontroller
+3. What controller and action will handle the request?
 4. What validations are involved?
-5. How will this response be handled in the controller action? find the correct item using the params[:id]. update the item with new params from request. if statements, if it updated/meet the validations, then render success response. else: render some error
+5. How will this response be handled in the controller action?

 in `config/routes.rb`